Reslix/Lohbot/jetson/alexa/INSTALL.md

 ## Install python and set up virtualenv on Jetson

-1. Open a terminal in the folder where Pipfile.lock is (jetson/alexa).
+1. Open a terminal in the folder where Pipfile.lock is (jetson).
 1. Install Python: `sudo apt-get install python`
 1. Install dependencies for cryptography module: `sudo apt-get install build-essential libssl-dev libffi-dev python-dev python3-pip`
 1. Install pipenv for all users: `sudo -H pip3 install -U pipenv`